Manoj-412/TIC-TAC-TOE-GAME/README.md

 # Features
-1. Modes: The game includes two different modes. i Play with System ii Play with friends
+1. Modes: The game includes two different modes.
+ i.
+Play with System
+ii.
+Play with friends
 2. Interactive Components: The game includes interactive elements such as clickable game squares, scorecards, and buttons for resetting the game.
 3. Dynamic Content: The game board updates in real-time, showing player moves and tracking the score in a 'best 2 out of 3' format.
 4. Stylish Interface: CSS styling is applied to give the game a clean and modern look, with a user-friendly design that enhances the gaming experience.